 Pam at ‘House of Hawthornes‘ uses the same method as we do to plant her winter garden planters.
 This one is so simple, and if any of the greens dry out, you can easily replace them as the season goes on.
 (Oh, and you can add holiday sparklies during December.)

-Heather at ‘Setting for Four‘ added birch branches to her basic winter garden containers.
+Heather at ‘Setting for Four‘ added birch branches to her basic winter planters.
 She flanked her front door with these, then added red for holiday pop!

 From ‘5Th and State‘, this winter garden planter is a perfect example of using both living plants and branches.
 This one includes white ornamental cabbage, yellow twig dogwood branches, cedar branches, fir tree branches and some eucalyptus.